gergelyszigeti/CPP_trickies/README.md

 I wrote a simple algorithm for this, that sorts the bars as a preparitory step from the tallest to the shortest.
 It is `O(log(b))` in complexity, where `b` is the number of bars.
-Then, I take each bar in this order, and if there is no water already to the right from the bar, I pour some to the tallest neighbor bar to the right.
+Then, I take each bar in this order, and if there is no water already to the right of the bar, I pour some until the tallest neighbor bar to the right.
 The water level is always the height of the smaller bar of the two.
-Sometimes it is so low, that even a taller bar can stop it before the tallest neigbour to the right.
+Sometimes it is so low, that even a taller bar can stop it before the tallest neigbor to the right.
 Then I stop the pouring at that bar.
 It is `O(n - db)` in complexity, where `n` is the length of the histogram (number of bars with the number of spaces between bars), `db` is the number of 'dry' bars (bars are not under water).
 All places are visited only once.

 After typing `make` on Linux, MacOs terminal, or Cygwin, the program can be used by typing `./WaterOnBars`.
 It will show you ten experiments with various looking histogram pairs, similars to this one: